maxhougas/arma1button/README.md

 ## The bullshit
 - Get docker.io
 - Create files creds and steamguard with your steam credentials and current steamguard code.
+- Create files modlist and missionlist as per the following section MODS.
+Examples included.
-- Create file server.cfg as per https://community.bistudio.com/wiki/Arma_3:_Server_Config_File
+- Create file server.cfg as per https://community.bistudio.com/wiki/Arma_3:_Server_Config_File.
+Example is included.
 ```
-echo "[steamuid] [steampasswd]" > creds
+echo -n "[steamuid] [steampasswd]" > creds
-echo "[steamguardcode]" > steamguard
+echo -n "[steamguardcode]" > steamguard
 ```
-- When ./build.sh is invoked by _AACREATEARMA.sh > prepfolder.sh, Steam should reject your Steamguard code.
+- When ./build.sh is invoked by _AACREATEARMA.sh, Steam should reject your Steamguard code.
-- Immediate check your email and update the steamguard file.
+- Immediately check your email and update the steamguard file.
 - Run it from the top again.
-If you're fast enough it should accept the old code.
+If you're fast enough it should accept the code.
+- Working directory is arma:.../Arma\ 3\ Server; however, most action takes place in arma:.../Arma\ 3\ Server/mods.
+- ArmA binaries can be updated by invoking updatearma.sh.

 ## Mods
 - The modlist and missionlist files are both of the following format